 They want to cash in on the large amount of traffic online, too.
 Therefore, it’s not just enough to have a great website.
 Potential clients will need to be able to find your website — quickly.

-How will clients find your website quickly?
-Through search engines like Google.
-Over 95% of consumers use search engines when seeking legal services; 90% of online searches happen on Google.
 Therefore, your website needs to be optimized for search engines, specifically Google, to generate significant website traffic and client leads.

 Google’s First Page